OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ### `shape`

-Renders a specific named tag with its properties
+Creates and renders a new shape, with optional caching arguments.

 Input